maysa92/Trivium/README.md

 2) Key Stream Generation

-3)Encryption using key stream and XOR with user input, then display.
+3) Encryption using key stream and XOR with user input, then display.

-4)Reverse the process and decrypt the ciphertext, then display.
+4) Reverse the process and decrypt the ciphertext, then display.